Program Information: Department of Behavioral Health

 Part Time Annual Stipend for Next Class: 0

-Fringe Benefits: Dental Insurance, Disability Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation
+Fringe Benefits: Dental Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Brief description of the typical work day for an intern at this training site Monday through Thursday, interns are assigned to core and elective clinical rotations.
 Dependent on the rotation, during those days their time is dispersed between seeing individual patients, conducting assessments, co-facilitating groups, and engaging in scheduled individual supervision.
 Fridays are spent in didactics, group supervision, case conferences, and military-specific trainings.
 Upon successful completion of internship, graduates are eligible for the one-year clinical psychology post-doctoral residency program here at Madigan Army Medical Center.